‘Euphoria’ star’s cause of death revealed

-Cloud's cause of death was an “acute intoxication" due to the “combined effects of methamphetamine, cocaine, fentanyl and benzodiazepines,” the Alameda County Coroner's Bureau said.
+Cloud's cause of death was “acute intoxication" due to the “combined effects of methamphetamine, cocaine, fentanyl and benzodiazepines,” the Alameda County Coroner's Bureau said.
+The office confirmed the overdose was an accident.

 The actor was declared dead at his parents' home July 31 in Oakland.
 He was 25.